-Based on the significance definitions of the SVP,33 all identifiable vertebrate fossils are considered to have significant scientific value.
+Based on the significance definitions of the SVP, all identifiable vertebrate fossils are considered to have significant scientific value.
 This position is adhered to because vertebrate fossils are relatively uncommon, and only rarely will a fossil locality yield a statistically significant number of specimens of the same genus.
 Therefore, every vertebrate fossil found has the potential to provide significant new information on the taxon it represents, its paleoenvironment, and/or its distribution.
 Furthermore, all geologic units in which vertebrate fossils have previously been found are considered to have high sensitivity.
 Identifiable plant and invertebrate fossils are considered significant if found in association with vertebrate fossils or if defined as significant by project paleontologists, specialists, or local government agencies.

+The loss of any identifiable fossil that could yield information important to prehistory, or that embodies the distinctive characteristics of a type of organism, environment, period of time, or geographic region, would be a significant environmental impact.
 A geologic unit known to contain significant fossils is considered to be "sensitive" to adverse impacts if there is a high probability that earth-moving or ground-disturbing activities in that rock unit will either directly or indirectly disturb or destroy fossil remains.
-Paleontological sites indicate that the containing sedimentary rock unit or formation is fossiliferous.
-The limits of the entire rock formation, both areal and stratigraphic, therefore define the scope of the paleontological potential in each case.34
+Direct impacts to paleontological resources primarily concern the potential destruction of nonrenewable paleontological resources and the loss of information associated with these resources.
+This includes the unauthorized collection of fossil remains.
+If potentially fossiliferous bedrock or surficial sediments are disturbed, the disturbance could result in the destruction of paleontological resources and subsequent loss of information is fossiliferous.
+The limits of the entire rock formation, both areal and stratigraphic, therefore define the scope of the paleontological potential in each case.

 Fossils are contained within surficial sediments or bedrock, and are therefore not observable or detectable unless exposed by erosion or human activity.
+In general, for project sites that are underlain by paleontologically sensitive geologic units, the greater the amount of ground disturbance, the higher the potential for significant impacts to paleontological resources.
+For project sites that are directly underlain by geologic units with no paleontological sensitivity, there is no potential for impacts on paleontological resources unless sensitive geologic units which underlie the non-sensitive unit are also affected.
 In summary, paleontologists cannot know either the quality or quantity of fossils prior to natural erosion or human-caused exposure.
 As a result, even in the absence of surface fossils, it is necessary to assess the sensitivity of rock units based on their known potential to produce significant fossils elsewhere within the same geologic unit (both within and outside of the study area), a similar geologic unit, or based on whether the unit in question was deposited in a type of environment that is known to be favorable for fossil preservation.
 Monitoring by experienced paleontologists greatly increases the probability that fossils will be discovered during ground-disturbing activities and that, if these remains are significant, successful mitigation and salvage efforts may be undertaken in order to prevent adverse impacts to these resources.